 - System to Administer Grants Electronically (SAGE)Top ↑

-- The SAGE Suite is the web-based system for supporting electronic Research Administration (eRA) at the University of Washington.
+- The web-based system for supporting electronic Research Administration (eRA) at the University of Washington.
 The suite is comprised of three systems - SAGE, SPÆRC, and SERA - three views of a single database.
 Faculty, administrators, and staff submit funding applications and request advance budget numbers via SAGE.
 The Office of Sponsored Programs tracks and approves these requests via SPÆRC.
 The Grant and Contract Accounting office handles post-award functionality via SERA.

-- Technical reportTop ↑
+- Technical ReportTop ↑

 - Terms & Conditions (T&C)Top ↑

 - The contractual agreements approved by the sponsor and OSP.
 They are included in the award document.

 - A means to allocate costs to different budgets through pro-rating or apportionment of actual benefit received.
 A cost transfer (also, called Salary Expense Transfer when transferring salaries) is used when the nature of the activity/costs has not changed from one entity or another or when costs are transferred in the categories in which they are charged (e.g. salaries, supplies, etc.).
 An example of a cost transfer is copier expense charged to one budget and allocated to all benefiting budgets.